 Free High School Student Resume Templates for Teens

 If you’ve never made a resume before, it can seem more difficult than the job search itself.
-Fortunately, making your first job resume is as simple as following a format.
+Fortunately, making a resume is as simple as following a format.
 With some key information in the right order, anyone can create one.

 Your First Job Resume: What It Is and Why You Need It

 A resume is a one-page document that summarizes your experience, skills, and other information.
 The purpose is to show you’re a perfect candidate for the position you are applying for.
 It should be formal, professional, and relevant.

 Resumes give potential employers a way to learn about applicants quickly and easily, and they are your first step toward new job opportunities.
 An interview might also be needed to land the job, but a resume is necessary to start the process.

 Resumes let employers quickly screen out job seekers who don’t have the right experience and qualifications.
 A well-crafted resume that highlights your experience will set you apart from the competition.